DataDrivenSustainabilitySolutions/deng-ai-team-1/oliver/PIPELINE.md

 12. Final models are trained on all available training rows for each city.
 Test predictions are clipped at zero, rounded to integers, and inserted into the submission format.

 13. The script writes outputs under `oliver/outputs/main/`.
-These include preprocessed data, missing-value summaries, validation scores, feature importances, loss-selection results, and the final submission CSV.
+These include preprocessed data, missing-value summaries, validation scores, feature importances, loss-selection results, an append-only experiment log, and the final submission CSV.

 14. Optional CSV preview images are created so the generated output tables can be inspected quickly.